Keyboard Workstation Setup

-Synthesia installed on the laptop or desktop - visit https://synthesiagame.com to download the free version.
+Synthesia installed on the device - visit https://synthesiagame.com to download the free version.

 Then within Synthesia: from the Settings > Music Devices menu in Synthesia, connect your keyboard then try playing one of the songs that comes with the game.
 If everything works then you're 95% of the way there.